 As per Scottish Government legislation any monies received from bus lane enforcement must be allocated towards achieving Aberdeen City Council's objectives and policies relating to the Local Transport Strategy (LTS).

-In addition to the bus lanes are also 3 bus gates that are located on Bedford Road, Dubford Road and the Langstracht.
-Only busses may pass through a bus gate, except Dubford Road which is also open to taxis.
-Any other vehicle will recieve a PCN.
+Bus gates are located on Broad Street, Bedford Road, Dubford Road and the Lang Stracht.
+The bus gates are operational 24 hours a day, seven days a week.
+Only buses may pass through a bus gate, except Dubford Road which is also open to taxis.
+Any other vehicle will receive a PCN.

 If you wish to appeal a PCN you must do so within 28 days of it being issued.
 The grounds under which an appeal may be made are listed on the PCN and you must also submit a signed declaration (included in the PCN) for your appeal to be considered.
 You should send your appeal to:

 Do not ignore a PCN, it may carry additional penalties if it is not paid (or contested) promptly.